heikikiisler/pomodoro/README.md

 * Windows 10: interacting with the taskbar will hide the timer if they're on top of each other.
 * Empirical evidence shows timer generally using 80-150Mb of RAM which could probably be lower.

+### Contributing

+Suggestions and contributions are very welcome through issues or pull requests.

+### License

+pomodoro is licensed under the MIT license.
+Check LICENSE.txt for more information.